xephonhq/xephon-k/doc/impl/api-write.md

 - old date can come in
 - duplication between the existing in memory series and the new series is handled
 - duplication inside a series is not handled
+- [ ] TODO: document precision and type, they are using number instead of string

 ````json
 [